 Some ideas are:

-- Use chilled vegan brown butter instead of regular vegan butter for a more complex flavour.
+- Use chilled vegan brown butter instead of regular vegan butter for a more complex flavor.

-- Lemon, coconut, almond or coffee extract instead of the vanilla
+- Lemon, coconut, almond, or coffee extract instead of vanilla.

 - Cocoa powder